Correlation and variable importance in random forests: Numerical experiments

 for $i \in \{1, \dots,n \}$.
 The vector $\beta$ of regression coefficients is sparse: $\beta_j = 0.5$ if $j = (\ell-1)K+1$ for some $\ell \in \{1, \dots,L\}$ and 0 otherwise.
 In other words, the posterior probability $\pi_i$ is generated using only informations from the first variables of each group.
 Finally, for $i \in \{1, \dots,n \}$ the response $Y_i$ is generated from

 \textbf{Results.}

 This is a tricky problem in a high dimensional setting (100 observations of 800 variables).
 Without surprise, it is a difficult task to find the relevant variables (in dashed line) from the empirical permutation importances (see Fig.~\ref{fig:archer_boxplots}).
 In particular, we cannot clearly discriminate the relevant variables of each group as they do not necessary show higher importances than the other variables in the same block.
-In this complex simulation design, RFE and NRFE give similar performances according to the test error whereas RFE seems more efficient according to OOB error (see Fig.~\ref{fig:archer}).
-Indeed the minimum error rate obtained using RFE is much smaller.
-This can be explain by the fact that RFE is more able to select variable in each group whereas NRFE tends to mainly select variables in groups with low correlation.
+In this complex simulation design, the screening of variables provided by RFE and NRFE are similar according to the validation error whereas RFE seems more efficient according to OOB error (see Fig.~\ref{fig:archer}).